 A simple test for soil moisture

-I cant tell you the number of customers that have come to me downhearted at the state of their gardens and the only thing they needed to sort was how they watered.
-Get it right and your plants will perform heaps better – less pests, less disease and better crops by far.
-And it all begins with this simple habit – to test your soil before you water.
+I can't tell you the number of customers that have come to me downhearted at the state of their gardens, and the only thing they needed to sort, was how they were watering.

 The moisture test

-For established crops, the tall and the sprawling – test by pushing your finger in.
-The tip of your finger tells you whether to water or not.
-Yes, really!
+For established crops, and tall or vining crops: test by pushing your finger into the soil, at the base of the plant.
+If it's moist at your fingertip let it be.
+If it's dry - water.
+(Yes, really!
 All the way down there.
-I know gardeners who push it out further than this to two fingers deep – go on I dare ya!
-(I dare myself!)
-If it’s moist at your fingertip let it be.
-If it’s dry – water.
+I know gardeners in water restricted areas who push it out further than this to two fingers deep - go on I dare ya!
+Ha!
+I dare myself!)

-For newly sown seed, new transplants, shallow rooters and little guys soils needs to be moist at the topsoil.
+For newly sown seed, new transplants, shallow rooters and little guys: soil needs to be moist at the topsoil.
 Test by squeezing a handful of soil together.
 Open your hand out giving it a small shake as you do.
-If the soil mostly holds together and a few crumbs fall away then it’s perfectly moist.
-If it holds its shape and you can infact shape it into something – way too wet.
-If nothing holds together – way too dry.

 How much water do my crops need?

-So you’ve done your test and found the soils a little dry – how much water do I need?
-Enough until your soil is barely moist.
+So you've done your test, and found the soils a little dry - how much do you water?
+Enough until your soil becomes barely moist.

-Don’t over think it, ok.
-Barely moist is a spectrum and you know what dry is and you know what wet is – in between is where you land.
-Feel the soil when you are confused and huzzah!, all is revealed!
+Don't over think it, ok - .
+You know what dry is, and you know what wet is - in between is where you land - barely moist is a spectrum.
+Don't over think it, feel the soil, trust what you feel and huzzah!, all is revealed!

 Get into the habit of doing this 2 second test before watering and your gardening life will be transformed - what a difference to the health and vitality of your crops!

-Not only will you be watering correctly ergo not over or under watering but maintaining barely moist soil + growing an epic garden, but you’ll be staying in touch with the state of your soil – which is the holy grail of gardening, my friend – mastery awaits!
+Not only will you be watering correctly ergo not over or under watering but you'll be staying in touch with the state of your soil - which is the holy grail of gardening, my friend - mastery awaits!